ti8og32lgd/leetcode-testcase-helper/README_CHN.md

-//file: a_problem   **warning: not support annotation in this file , ensure no new line at the tail**
+//file: a_problem   warning: not support annotation

 ```
 1